Nayshins/ocaml-tic-tac-toe/README.md

 *Total install time takes 5-10 minutes*

 1. Run `$ ./setup.sh` from the project root directory.
-2. Follow the instructions on the script and enter 'y' when prompted
+2. Follow the instructions on the script, and enter 'y' when prompted.
 3. Once the installation has finished, you will need to reload your shell.
 This can be done by closing and opening a new tab, or running `$ source <path to your bash or zsh profile>`.
 4. After reloading your shell, the project can be compiled by running `$ make` in the root directory.